 Who We Are

-Camp Silver is dedicated to providing a safe, affirming, and empowering space for transgender and nonbinary youth to come together, build connections, and thrive.
-Our camp was born out of a deep-seated need within the community, driven by the unfortunate reality that transgender and nonbinary individuals often face heightened discrimination and challenges in their daily lives.
+Camp Silver is dedicated to providing a safe, affirming, and empowering space for trans and gender expansive youth to come together, build connections, and thrive.
+Our camp was born out of a deep-seated need within the community, driven by the unfortunate reality that trans and gender expansive individuals often face heightened discrimination and challenges in their daily lives.
 Our mission is to create a haven where these remarkable young individuals can flourish, express themselves freely, and find a strong support network that uplifts and understands them.

 Mission

-Our mission is to empower transgender and nonbinary youth through engaging experiences.
+Our mission is to empower trans and gender expansive youth through engaging experiences.

 Vision

-Our vision is for transgender and nonbinary youth in Florida to be authentically thriving, empowered within a vibrant and compassionate community, where creativity and confidence flourish.
+Our vision is for trans and gender expansive youth in Florida to be authentically thriving, empowered within a vibrant and compassionate community, where creativity and confidence flourish.

 Our Story

 The inspiration for Camp Silver can be traced back to a remarkable journey of compassion and advocacy.
-Our founder, Dr. Janet Silverstein, spent a good majority of her career advocating for the transformative power of a camp for children with diabetes, witnessing firsthand how a nurturing environment and a sense of community could positively impact young lives.
-Drawing from this experience and witnessing the increased marginalization of transgender and nonbinary youth, she was moved to take action and create a similar haven for transgender and nonbinary youth.
+Our founder, pediatric endocrinologist Dr. Janet Silverstein, spent the majority of her career advocating for the transformative power of a camp for children with diabetes, witnessing firsthand how a nurturing environment and a sense of community could positively impact young lives.
+Drawing from this experience and witnessing the increased marginalization of trans and gender expansive youth, she was moved to take action and create a similar haven with Camp Silver.

 Want to Work With Us or Volunteer?